scolomar/docker/Swarm/README.md

-In this folder I will put all the necessary information to set up a swarm in:
+### In this folder I will put all the necessary information to set up a swarm in:
-* local computer with VirtualBox
+* Local computer with VirtualBox
+* Local computer with VMWare
-* VMWare Data Center
+* VMWare ESX Data Center
 * AWS Cloud
 * Google Cloud
 * Azure Cloud